nlx-404/.vscode/README.md

 ## 💻 Installation
 To install the new version:
 - First, install the extensions: `Custom CSS and JS Loader`, `Dracula Official Theme`, and `Helium Icon Theme`.
-Activate the Dracula theme and apply Helium Icons for the explorer..
+Activate the Dracula theme and apply Helium Icons for the explorer.
 Follow the instructions on the custom css and js loader extension to make it work
 - Second, copy and paste the contents of `settings-custom.json` into your `settings.json` in vscode.
 Replace the file path with the path to your custom css file
 - Third, download or copy the contents of `custom.css` into the custom css file linked into the path in `settings.json`
 - Reload custom css and js loader extension